-The wonderful organizers for this event told me I could talk about whatever I wanted and very lightly suggested to me that I could talk about resilience.
+In planning for today's event, the organizers invited me to discuss whatever I wanted, with the very light suggestion that I could speak about resilience.
 Clearly, I’ve talked about whatever I wanted, which are my thoughts on power, gender, and race.
 But let me talk about resilience in my last minute.
 I’d like to say that I think women are some of the most resilient people I know.
 And when I get talked over in meetings, when a male colleague derides me for not reminding him about something he forgot as though I’m his assistant, when yet another person confuses me with some other Asian woman they know, when I have to hear about how difficult it is for white men nowadays and that I’m lucky that I’m a woman and not white, I don’t need to be resilient.
 What I need is… serenity now.

 I hope I am never resilient enough to absorb these things.
 Allow me not to forget these moments as I get older and know there are those travelling after me… that I remember all of it while I help to clear a path for them, and proudly hold them up when they surpass me.